International Criminal Court investigation in Palestine

+Preliminary investigation and question of jurisdiction

 The jurisdiction of the ICC is limited to the territories and nationals of state parties.
-Israel signed the Rome Statute on Dec 31st 2000 but did not ratify it.
+Israel signed the Rome Statute on 31 December 2000 but did not ratify it.
 Palestine became a state party with effect from 1 April 2015.

 The Palestinian National Authority submitted an ad hoc declaration on 22 January 2009, dated the previous day, accepting the Court's jurisdiction for "acts committed on the territory of Palestine since 1 July 2002."
-On 3 April 2012 the ICC Prosecutor deemed the declaration invalid because the Rome Statute only permits "States" to make such a declaration and Palestine was designated an "observer entity" within the United Nations (the body that is the depositary for the Rome Statute) at the time.
+On 3 April 2012, the ICC Prosecutor deemed the declaration invalid because the Rome Statute only permits "States" to make such a declaration and Palestine was designated an "observer entity" within the United Nations (the body that is the depositary for the Rome Statute) at the time.

 On 29 November 2012, the United Nations General Assembly passed resolution 67/19, recognising Palestine as a non-member observer state.
-In November 2013 the Prosecutor concluded that this decision did "not cure the legal invalidity of the 2009 declaration."
+In November 2013, the Prosecutor concluded that this decision did "not cure the legal invalidity of the 2009 declaration."
 A second declaration accepting the court's jurisdiction was reportedly submitted in July 2014 by Palestine's Justice Minister Saleem al-Saqqa and General Prosecutor Ismaeil Jabr, but the ICC Prosecutor responded that only the head of state, head of government or minister of foreign affairs has the authority to make such a declaration.
 After failing to receive confirmation from Minister of Foreign Affairs Riyad al-Maliki during an August meeting that the declaration had been made on behalf of the Palestinian government, the Prosecutor concluded that the declaration was invalid because it did not come from an authority with the power to make it.

-In a published opinion in August 2014, the ICC Prosecutor said that, as a result of Palestine′s new status, Palestine could now join the Rome Statute.
+In a published opinion in August 2014, the ICC Prosecutor said that, as a result of Palestine's new status, Palestine was qualified to join the Rome Statute.
 On 2 September 2014, the Prosecutor clarified that if Palestine filed a new declaration, or acceded to the Rome Statute, it would be deemed valid.
 In December 2014, the assembly of state parties of the ICC recognized Palestine as a "State" without prejudice to any legal or other decisions taken by the court or any other organization.
 A third declaration was submitted by Palestine on 1 January 2015, dated 31 December 2014, accepting the court's jurisdiction effective 13 June 2014.

 Palestine acceded to the Rome Statute on 2 January 2015, with effect on 1 April 2015, and the prosecutor accepted Palestine as state party.
-The court did not make a ruling on the legal validity of this decision.

-A preliminary investigation was commenced in 2015.
-Israel has argued that the court has no jurisdiction because Palestine is not a sovereign state, as Israeli attorney general Avichai Mandelblit argued in a brief released hours before Bensouda's announcement in December 2019.
+In December 2019, Israel argued that the court has no jurisdiction because Palestine is not a sovereign state, in a brief by Israeli attorney general Avichai Mandelblit released hours before an announcement by Fatou Bensouda.
+The legal validity of the decision to accept Palestine as a state party was definitively confirmed six years later, in 2021.

+A preliminary investigation started in 2015.